 Combustibles: If you use combustibles in decorating your room, such as fabrics, cardboard or similar materials, please ensure the items are flame-proof.
 Purchase only UL- or FM-approved materials.

-Reporting: All fires should be reported to MACU PD by dialing 711 from a campus landline, (405) 694-5242, or 911 from a cell phone.
+Reporting: All fires should be reported to MACU PD by Utilizing the "SafeZone" application on your cell phone or by dialing 711 from a campus landline, DPS cell phone (405) 694-5242, or 911.

 FIRE INCIDENT REPORT